 Ah, warmer weather has finally arrived (woot)!
 And with it many Canadians will be pulling their bicycles out of storage and hitting the roads and trails – including me.
-While bike riding is super fun, great exercise, environmentally friendly, and a fairly safe activity, it is important to remember that a bike ride can turn disastrous in a split second if proper safety precautions are not followed.
+While bike riding is super fun, great exercise, environmentally friendly, and a fairly safe activity, it is important to remember that a bike ride can turn disastrous in a split second if proper bike safety precautions are not followed.
 According to figures from Transport Canada, 269 cyclists were killed on our roads between 2008 and 2012.
 In 2012 alone, bicycle-related accidents sent about 458 Canadians to emergency rooms.

 So before you or a loved one takes a bicycle out for a spin, please consider the following safety tips.